Oracle’s Java SE Audits Under the Employee-Based Licensing Model

 - Reference Oracle’s records or policies, for instance, noting that Java SE subscriptions have changed or that they want to ensure you’re properly licensed.

-If the organization responds and provides data, Oracle will analyze the information for any shortfall in licensing.
+If the organization responds and provides data, Oracle will analyze the information to identify any licensing shortfalls.
 If there is no response or a refusal to cooperate, Oracle’s approach becomes increasingly assertive.

 This evidence often includes logs of Java downloads or update installations that Oracle has tied to your company (for instance, via your corporate network’s IP addresses or Oracle SSO accounts used by employees).